evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 As promised, in this second part I am showing how to write a tiny chat client/server [using the runtime we wrote last time][minjavactors], that then we will run using [JBang!][jbang]
 Next time, we will learn how to create a **typed** version of the same actor runtime and revisit the examples!

-For this chat application I have decided to use [the JDK's blocking Socket API][socket].
-Now, you should always avoid calling a blocking API from the body of an actor, because you will block the entire underlying thread.
-However, we will do some damage-control by creating a special actor system for I/O, on its own thread pool.

-On a related note, on a [Loom-enabled JDK][loom], where threads are virtual, light-weight but still pre-emptible, even blocking I/O operations won't result in blocking a "real" OS thread.
-But until that lands in a stable JDK release, we will have to make do.

 Because this post is quite long, here is a table of contents.

 - [Overview](#overview)